d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 d_{\mathrm{mole}} \equiv \sqrt{\frac{2G\,(1\,\mathrm{g})}{c^2}},
 \]

 lies in the same range as the bulk nuclear packing/support radius.
+In that sense, \(d_{\mathrm{mole}}\) is not just another convenient symbol: it is the gram-native bulk support proxy, the one-gram displacement-equivalent scale against which the excitation-side support bridge can later be packaged into weak-field gravitational bookkeeping.
 This comparison becomes sharper if the historical bulk coefficient is unpacked rather than left in its bundled form.
 A bulk-radius law

 \[
 R = r_0\,m^{1/3}